 In 2010-2011 I spent a year as a Senior Fellow at the Internet Interdisciplinary Institute (IN3), Open University of Catalonia in Barcelona where I investigated the uses of social media for activism and protest with Sarah Pink, especially in connection with the indignados (#15M) and Occupy movements.

 My first book, Media and Nation Building, was published by Berghahn in 2006.
 This study explains how the Iban, an indigenous people of Borneo, have been an integral part of Malaysia’s nation-building project since independence in 1963.
 My second book, Localizing the Internet, based on fieldwork among Internet activists in Peninsular Malaysia, was published in 2011 (see review).
 I have also edited a volume with Birgit Bräuchler entitled Theorising Media and Practice (2010) and am currently writing a book titled Nerd Politics: Digital Activism and Political Change (London: Pluto), and the co-edited volume Theorising Media and Change (with Elisenda Ardèvol and Sirpa Tenhunen)

-Running through these different research projects is a keen interest in how we may theorise the relationship between media and sociocultural change from both an ethnographic and a historical perspective.
-Throughout my career I have studied media not in isolation, but as complex and shifting configurations of people, technologies, practices and actions that can only be understood in their specific historical and cultural contexts.
-I am always sceptical, therefore, of epochal claims made about the impending social ‘impact’ of any given medium or platform – and of the idea that the human species is heading for digital/cultural homogeneity.
-That said, I am equally sceptical of media and communication accounts written in the present continuous where things are perpetually chang-ing but never actually change.
+Running through these different research projects is a keen interest in how we may explain the relationship between media and sociocultural change from both ethnographic and historical perspectives.
+Throughout my career I have studied media not in isolation, but as complex and shifting configurations of people, technologies, practices and actions that can only be understood in their specific historical, geographical and cultural contexts.
+I am sceptical, therefore, of accounts written in the present continuous where things are perpetually chang-ing but never actually change.

 I can be reached at jrpostill [atr] gmail [dort] com.